 Nana chuckled as she jerked the trolley into drive.

-Cammie glanced up and melted into a pair of deep brown eyes.
+Cammie stumbled forward, but a pair of strong arms caught her.
+She glanced up and melted into a pair of deep brown eyes.

 Waves of nausea tossed her breakfast around her stomach.
 She stood, grasping the metal pole.
 It was like that morning on spring break.
-She squeezed her eyes shut.
+She swallowed.
 It couldn’t be him.

 Nana elbowed Cammie.

 Nana nudged her.
-Cammie shot her eyes out the window.
+Cammie shot her gaze out of the window.
 “And this is the lighthouse.”
-She rattled off her speech.
+She rattled off the history and the lore.

 What was she going to do?
 If anyone on this island found out about that night, her reputation would be ruined.
 The last thing she remembered was snuggling against him near the dunes.
 Her cheeks heated—the kiss.
 But how had she ended up in her bed?
 What else had happened?
 Why had she let her friends talk her into fish-bowl margaritas?
 They knew she never drank.